DXPower/DxFSM/README.md

 This library was originally forked from [CoFSM](https://github.com/tirimatangi/CoFSM).
 Every line from the older library has been reanalyzed and rewritten for multiple reasons:
 - Transitioned the entire library from using strings as IDs to a templated user-provided type
+- Added resettable states (details below)
 - Simplified and optimized Event implementation, making it more type-safe and improved its usability
-- Removed unnecessary operator overloading ("cute syntax")
 - Significantly improved the public interfaces of State and FSM to make them simpler, easier to use, and more descriptive
-- Hardened multi-threaded operation and added several new functions to handle different use-cases (more to do)
 - Made the library exception safe (details below)
+- Eliminated unnecessary allocations when externally triggering events
+- Improved optimization in the handling of coroutine frames
 - Fixed several bugs and implementation issues
-- Improved optimization in the handling of coroutine frames
+- Added tests to comprehensively show correct behavior and aide in further development
+- Removed incorrect multithreaded operation
+- Removed unnecessary operator overloading ("cute syntax")
 - Generally refactored internal code to improve quality and maintainability
-- Added tests to comprehensively show correct behavior and aide in further development

-Additionally, new features have been added (all are TODO):
-- **Event Queueing**: Thread-safely enqueue an event to be automatically inserted the next time the FSM suspends.
-This is useful for when state processing occurs in the background over an extended but finite period of time.
-For example, this can be used to send events to an FSM that handles application state, and different events can come from different threads, such as mouse clicks or timeouts.
-- **Event Channels**: Thread-safely enqueue events to an ID'ed channel that can be co-awaited with a timeout.
-This is useful if you want to send data to a state for it to eventually read, particularly for FSMs that never suspend processing on a background thread.

 ------
+## Resettable States

+All of the FSM class's awaitables have an alternative to receive a reset token if a transition away from the current state occurs.

 ## Exception Safety

 DxFSM is fully exception-safe and is able to recover from exceptions thrown out of a State coroutine.